SimiaCryptus/intellij-aicoder/docs/manual_tests.md

 **Objective**: To test the system's response to changes in configuration settings.
 **Steps**:
 1. Change the settings in `AppSettingsState` (e.g., different AI models, temperature settings).
-2. Select a string of text and trigger the `AppendAction`.
+2. Select a string of text and trigger the `AppendTextWithChatAction`.
 3. Observe how the changes affect the output.
 **Expected Result**: Outputs should vary according to the configuration, reflecting the changes accurately.